OctopusDeploy/docs/docs/administration/high-availability/troubleshooting-node-limits-exceeded-error.md

 ---
-title: Troubleshooting Node Limits Exceeded Error
+title: Troubleshooting node limits exceeded error
 description: Information on troubleshooting Octopus High Availability node limits exceeded error message.
 ---

-## Node License Limits Exceeded {#TroubleshootingNodeLimitsExceededError-NodeLicenseLimitsExceeded}
+## Node license limits exceeded {#TroubleshootingNodeLimitsExceededError-NodeLicenseLimitsExceeded}

 If you see the following licensing error, it means you have exceeded the number of active nodes: